 The accepted term for this practice is female genital mutilation.
 UNFPA considers it to be a harmful practice that violates the rights of girls and women.
 UNFPA and UNICEF cosponsor the Joint Programme on Female Genital Mutilation/Cutting.

-The website of the Population Division of the United Nations Department of Economic and Social Affairs provides the latest world population data and projections used by the UN system, including UNFPA, in a variety of formats and analyses.
+The website of the Population Division of the United Nations Department of Economic and Social Affairs also provides the latest world population data and projections used by the UN system, including UNFPA, in a variety of formats and analyses.

 Our donations page provides a number of ways to give, including different currencies, campaigns and ways of paying.
 It also gives you an idea of how far your money can go.